csusbdt/air/hello/README.md

 - All neccesary files are developed with a text editor or generated with command line tools.
 - The application runs in Adobe AIR in OS X and Windows desktop environments.
 - The application installs and updates from a website.
+- The application is distributed in platfrom-independent air format, so that 100% of development can be done in either Mac or Windows.
 - All development is done on a mac.

 Note that this process can easily be carried out in Windows